THE GOOD NEWS is that the river’s surface water is now cleaner than it has been in years.

-Another piece of good news: although the river still faces many water quality challenges, it has a great champion in the Arizona Department of Environmental Quality (ADEQ).
+MORE GOOD NEWS: although the river still faces many water quality challenges, it has a great champion in the Arizona Department of Environmental Quality (ADEQ).
 A recent example is that of the cadmium pollution, which RiverWatch and other sampling picked up over a two-year period (2009–2011).
 The Border Team from ADEQ went to bat for the river, tracing the source of this toxic metal across the border and providing assistance to bi-national and Mexican agencies in resolving the problem. http://www.azdeq.gov/obep/download/060311_j.pdf

-Bad news: The northward-flowing part of the upper Santa Cruz River is still subject to both industrial and municipal pollution from the large Sonora, Mexico city of Nogales as well as the much smaller city of Nogales, AZ.
+THE BAD NEWS: The northward-flowing part of the upper Santa Cruz River is still subject to both industrial and municipal pollution from the large Sonora, Mexico city of Nogales as well as the much smaller city of Nogales, AZ.
 Furthermore, the International Outfall Interceptor (IOI), the main sewage line running through both cities of Nogales to the Nogales International Wastewater Treatment Plant (NIWTP), is in dire need of repair and/or replacement.

-FOSCR Board member Ben Lomeli has been on the forefront of a community push to get the fixed before there is a catastrophic failure that could send thousands of gallons of raw sewage and industrial waste down the Nogales Wash and into the river.
+OUR EFFORTS: FOSCR Board member Ben Lomeli has been on the forefront of a community push to get the fixed before there is a catastrophic failure that could send thousands of gallons of raw sewage and industrial waste down the Nogales Wash and into the river.

 That push has paid off.
 Here’s the latest on the international commitment to fix the IOI: